github/securitylab/docs/report-template.md

 ## Disclosure Policy

 *Describe or link to your disclosure policy.
 It's important to have a disclosure policy where the public disclosure deadline, and the potential exceptions to it, are clear.
-You are free to copy and use the [GitHub Security Lab disclosure policy](https://securitylab.github.com/advisories/#policy).*
+You are free to use the [GitHub Security Lab disclosure policy](https://securitylab.github.com/advisories/#policy), which is copied below for your convenience, if it resonates with you.*

+The *your_team_name_here* research team is dedicated to working closely with the open source community and with projects that are affected by a vulnerability, in order to protect users and ensure a coordinated disclosure.
+When we identify a vulnerability in a project, we will report it by contacting the publicly-listed security contact for the project if one exists; otherwise we will attempt to contact the project maintainers directly.

+If the project team responds and agrees the issue poses a security risk, we will work with the project security team or maintainers to communicate the vulnerability in detail, and agree on the process for public disclosure.
+Responsibility for developing and releasing a patch lies firmly with the project team, though we aim to facilitate this by providing detailed information about the vulnerability.

+Our disclosure deadline for publicly disclosing a vulnerability is: 90 days after the first report to the project team.

+We **appreciate the hard work** maintainers put into fixing vulnerabilities and understand that sometimes more time is required to properly address an issue.
+We want project maintainers to succeed and because of that we are always open to discuss our disclosure policy to fit your specific requirements, when warranted.